-What can we learn from this?
-How can we hold on to the positive aspects of that experience?
-One way to do this would be to take a fresh look at our school values.
+It is a good idea to regularly review and refresh our school values.
 Are they still the most important ones for the school?
 And are they really being lived to the full in daily behaviour across our whole community, or do we need to spend time consciously reconnecting with them?

-There's a wider impact when individuals and communities forget their values, a negative ripple effect.
+There's a wider impact when individuals and communities forget their values a negative ripple effect.
 If those values are not lived to the full in our lives, at home, at work and elsewhere, then our communities won't live those values either and our individual and collective wellbeing will suffer.
 If our communities don't reflect our values, then the wider world won't reflect them either and its wellbeing will suffer too.
 We will lose our cohesion and connection to each other.

-So if we want to change for the better our own lives, our school and the communities around the school, ultimately changing the world itself, then we have to change the behaviours that currently create the problems in our communities and the wider world.
+So if we want to change for the better our own lives, our school and the communities connected to the school, ultimately changing the world itself, then we have to change the behaviours that currently create the problems in our communities and the wider world.
 And the only way to do that is for all of us to live our values to the full every day in everything we do.